jnicastro-Sonatype/NodeGoat/README.md

 #### 2.1 NodeJS

-Add a NodeJS installation like the following (the names are important, so match them)
+Add a NodeJS installation like the following (the names are important, so match them).

 ![NodeJS config](./doc/images/NodeJS_config.jpg)